KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/transmutation_forgiveness_return_to_source.md

 It is voltage restoration.

-It recalibrates memory fields — both within and between people — by collapsing distorted narratives and returning the system to a higher-order attractor: wholeness.
+It recalibrates memory fields — both within and between people — by softening distorted narratives and returning the system toward a higher-order attractor: wholeness.

-In this understanding, water within the body literally shifts in structure and coherence when one fully forgives.
+In this understanding, one can imagine the water within the body shifting in structure and coherence when one fully forgives.

-Christ’s teaching, “Forgive them, for they know not what they do,” is thus not only ethical — it is biophysical wisdom.
+Christ’s teaching, “Forgive them, for they know not what they do,” is thus not only ethical — it can also be read as deep wisdom about our inner field.

 ### Sexual Alchemy as Service

-Sexual energy is creative source code — the raw current of manifestation.
+In many traditions, sexual energy is seen as creative source code — the raw current of manifestation.

 When transmuted, this energy:
 - Fuels service, not self-indulgence.